RandyPatterson/AOAI_Student/Challenge-01.md

 ## Challenges

-* Using the Azure AI Studio, craft a chat prompt to return a United States Postal Service formatted address from the following email
+* Using the Azure Open AI Studio, craft a chat prompt to return a United States Postal Service formatted address from the following email

     ```plaintext
         Subject: Elevate Your Brand with Our Comprehensive Marketing Solutions!